kadekjayak/SemanticUI/README.md

     }

-to get the Input form Styled you should use helper on this plugin, you can point it using "className" options on src/View/AppView.php
+to get the Input form Styled you should use Form Helper on this plugin, you can use Form helper on this plugin by using `className` options on `src/View/AppView.php`

 	public function initialize()
     {
         $this->loadHelper('Form', ['className' => 'SemanticUI.SemanticForm']);
     }

+##Notes
+The `View` method may not get styled yet.